starchyunderscore/starchyunderscore/README.md

 Hi, I’m @starchyunderscore

-I’m currently learning html, javascript, and CSS
+I’m currently learning html, javascript, CSS, and java

-I'm also trying to help out as best I can on vuetube, though right now that just means reporting bugs.
+I'm currently working on a minecraft plugin to workaround chat reporting

 <!---
 starchyunderscore/starchyunderscore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.